gldeng/LedgerHQ-app-aelf/doc/fuzzing.md

 ./run.sh
 ```

-Initial corpus has been generated from the testcases found in the `libsol` directory.
+Initial corpus has been generated from the testcases found in the `lib` directory.

 ## Code coverage